 Please wait while we create a summary for this..!

-As we remain in lockdown in Manchester, we are committed to supporting you to be active, wherever and whenever that may be.
+Following the government's recent Stage 4 announcement, we are committed to supporting you to be active, wherever and whenever that may be.
 To keep you abreast of all that’s happening across sport and physical activity in Manchester, we encourage you to explore the vast resources below to help you stay healthy and active at home, no matter your ability.

 And if you needed a little more motivation - be sure to follow MCRactive on Facebook, Instagram and Twitter for inspiration and support so you can keep active.